analogdevicesinc/MAX78xxx-RefDes/maxrefdes178-FaceId/README.md

     - MAX78000 Video
     - MAX78000 Audio
   - Button A enables / disables the video Flash LED.
-  - Button B is unused.
+  - Button B enables / disables the voice commands.

 - If the inactivity timer is enabled (enabled by default):